manifoldmarkets/manifold/docs/docs/sweepstakes.md

 - Markets created by a user with a strong track record of creating and managing markets well will be prioritised.
 - Markets with shorter resolution dates will be prioritised

+### Who manages and resolves sweepstakes markets?

+Manifold the company will manage and resolve sweepstakes market at its sole discretion.
+Creators of the mana version of a market may still resolve mana markets as outlined in our community guidelines but will not manage or resolve sweepstakes markets.

 ### What happens if I think a sweepstakes market has been resolved incorrectly?

-Only Manifold staff may resolve a sweepstakes market.
-Staff will adhere to the resolution criteria outlined in the description.
-When a market is selected to add sweepstakes functionality, Manifold may work with the creator and traders to ensure robust, unambiguous resolution criteria.
+Manifold staff resolving markets will adhere to the resolution criteria outlined in the description.
+When a market is selected to add sweepstakes functionality, Manifold will work to ensure robust, unambiguous resolution criteria.
 Manifold, in its sole discretion, will determine sweepstakes market settlement.

 If you believe a sweepstakes market has been incorrectly resolved, please email info@manifold.markets